 Step 4(b): Create a Command Task in Informatica

-In order to create a Command Task, First go to the Task Developer Tab.
+In order to create a Informatica Command Task, First, go to the Task Developer Tab.
 Next, navigate to Tasks Menu and select the Create option as shown below.

 Click on the Create button will create a Command task for you

-Double click on the Command Task will open the following window.
-Within the General Tab, we can rename the Command Task to more meaningful name.
-Please do not forget to provide the valid description about the Task.
+Double click on the Informatica Command Task will open the following window.
+Within the General Tab, we can rename the Command Task to a more meaningful name.
+Please do not forget to provide a valid description about the Task.

 Within the Properties Tab, there is one property called :

 - Fail Parent if this task fails: Please check mark this option.
 If this Command Task fails then it will fail the workflow.

 Within the Commands Tab, you have to provide the command that you are going to use in this workflow.
 Please click on the New button to add a new command

 We renamed the field as the Copy Command.
 Next, click on the Arrow to add the command

 This will open an empty space to write your command.
 For this example, we are using the Copy command to copy the Employee File from Source Files to target files

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.